Rote-Beete/juntagrico-docker/README.md

 #### Environment Variables

+Default values are shown in bold in brackets.

 * `DJANGO_SUPERUSER_USERNAME` (**juntagrico**) - Name of the administrative Django user
 * `DJANGO_SUPERUSER_PASSWORD` (**juntagrico**) - Password of the administrative Django user
 * `DJANGO_SUPERUSER_EMAIL` (**juntagrico@localhost.localhost**) - Email of the administrative Django user